DiscoveryGroup/bmgraph-java/bmgraph.md

 Edges can also have any number of attributes as key-value pairs.
 These are separated from each other and from the linktype by spaces and are given in the format `key=value`.
-See under Attributes for details.
+See Attributes for details.

 The edge direction information is preserved and can be visualized.
 Edge direction is indicated by the order of the nodes, so that the